AMoose2048/crypto_partially_working/README.md

 - [x] MTP
 - [x] OTG
 - [x] Decrypting*
-- [ ] Fastboot is iffy.
-Use bootloader as fastboot instead
-- [ ] CPU temp
-- [ ] Flashlight, no, this is not the environment for it
-- [ ] Haptics, same as above.
+- [X] Fastboot
 - [ ] Flashing GSI.
 Untested as this was never my intention
+- [ ] Thermals, flashlight, haptics.
+These are NOT needed. \
+      This is not the OS.

 * *Will decrypt only if no screen lock/password/pin is set \
    Read up on what Strongbox is and does.

 * I am not responsible for loss of data or broken devices. \
-  Use your best judgment and always read before you do.
+  Use your best judgment and always read before clicking/tapping/swiping.

 ```
 #